 If you want to be able to pull up the anchor from your captain’s chair, consider if the unit you are considering comes with a remote or has one you can purchase that is compatible.
 Some electric boat anchor winches do not even have the option of a remote that can be purchased and connected to the device.

 Most electric boat anchor winches offer some type of warranty.
-If you are setting and pulling anchor many times a week, make sure the model you select offers a strong warranty.
+If you are pulling and setting an anchor many times a week, make sure the model you select offers a strong warranty.
 After all, motors pulling heavy anchors in turbulent waters will experience more friction and thus can break down easier, so you will want to make sure you select something with a warranty that is right for you.

 If a warranty isn’t offered, consider whether or not you can purchase one from a third party, whether your credit card company may offer warranty protection, or if your boat’s marine insurance will cover the electric boat anchor winch if it is attached to the boat.